-1.2.0 Preparing, submitting and front loading of planning applications development that meets the relevant plan policies, and be approved wherever possible.
+1.2.0 Preparing, submitting and front loading of planning applications

+1.2.1 In accordance with Policy SD1 of the Craven Local Plan and paragraphs 11 and 39-46 of the NPPF, the Council will take a proactive approach and will work cooperatively with people and organisations wishing to carry out development and applying for planning permission, to find solutions to secure sustainable development that meets the relevant plan policies, and be approved wherever possible.
 Solutions to secure sustainable development for Craven, including contributing to the implementation of the Council's Climate Emergency Strategic Plan 2020 to 2030 through the policies of the local plan, and the efficient processing of planning applications, can be achieved through early preapplication engagement with the Council.
 This is called the process of 'front loading' and is strongly encouraged by the NPPF at paragraphs 39 to 46.
 Further guidance on this process is set out in Part Three of this SPD.